-This quick and easy loaded turkey chili recipe is a filling and healthful meal – perfect for sharing with your friends and family this winter and during your Super Bowl party.
+This quick and easy loaded turkey chili recipe is a filling and healthful meal – perfect for sharing with your friends and family during the cold fall and winter months!

 Topping chili is a fine art, do you agree?
 The forethought and execution of said endeavor may be the most important thing you do all day.
 When it comes to pimping out your chili, the more pieces of flair, the better.
 The flavors and textures you add to the top are just as crucial to the final outcome as what goes in the actual chili.
 I love the bacon-cheddar-sour cream trifecta…and with red onion and green onion… there’s just no other comparable flavor combination.
 Avocado?
 Major bonus.
 If I may be so bold, I’d say a three-topping minimum is a must, but if you can get to that five topping mark?
 You’ve achieved a true level of badassedness, and deserve a mega gold star emoji.